ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/create_table.md

 For a list of valid parameter names and values, see the [{{ backend_name }} table description]({{ concept_table }}).

-For example, this code will create a table with enabled automatic partitioning by partition size and the preferred size of each partition is 512 MB:
+### Examples of Creating a String Table with Additional Parameters

-<small>Listing 4</small>
+This code will create a table with enabled automatic partitioning by partition size and the preferred size of each partition is 512 MB:

 ```sql
 CREATE TABLE my_table (